Andrew-Gan/ece-coursework/Matlab-Data-Analysis/README.md

-# engr132
-Transforming Ideas to Innovation II (MATLAB)
+# ENGR 132 Transforming Ideas to Innovation II

 The files above include MATLAB and excel files used for the computation of data and formulation of models to predict the behavior of a system.
 The work was completed as the final project of a course.

 Semester:
 Spring 2019

-Team mates:
+Teammates:
 Indraneel Lingam
 John Augustus Papas Dennerline
 Nicholas S Sherman